syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Date-Navigation-and-Gesture.md

 ## Move to Date

-Visible dates can be moved to specific date using `MoveToDate()` method available in `SfSchedule`.
+Visible dates can be moved to specific date using `MoveToDate` property available in `SfSchedule`.
 It will move to any specific date if the `schedule view` is Day View, similarly it will move to the specific week if it is week view and to specific month if it is month view.

 {% highlight c# %}